Willem Krul: Final assignment

-Krul was employed on 19 October 1778 by the Dutch East India Company and stationed on the small Dutch isle of Saint Eustatius in the West Indies which provided a neutral port and naval support for various cargo and other ships which arrived and departed on a daily basis during the American Revolutionary War.
+Krul was again employed on 19 October 1778 by the VOC and stationed on the Dutch colony of Sint Eustatius which served as an entrepôt during the American Revolutionary War.
 (Note: During the early years of the Revolutionary War, various island possessions about the Caribbean ensured the steady supply of arms and supplies to the United States and functioned as important channels of communication.)
-The Dutch, though their ports were protected by their neutral status, were at the center of the arms trade with the former British colonies and were supplying them via this isle with nearly half of their military supplies.
-This sort of trading with Britain's enemies is what instigated the Fourth Anglo-Dutch War where Admiral Rodney was subsequently sent to Saint Eustatius (and other Dutch possessions) in the West Indies in February 1781 to neutralize the operation.
+In 1779, he was promoted to the rank of schout-bij-nacht.
+The Dutch, though their ports were protected by their neutral status, were at the center of the arms trade with the American Patriots and were supplying them via this isle with nearly half of their military supplies.
+This sort of trading with Britain's enemies is what instigated the Fourth Anglo-Dutch War, in which Admiral of the White Sir George Rodney was subsequently sent to Sint Eustatius in 1781 to neutralize this trade.
 (Note: Rodney held a particular contempt for this "mere desert" isle and later wrote to his wife, declaring, "... this rock of only six miles in length, and three in breadth, has done England more harm than all the arms of her most potent enemies, and alone supported the infamous American rebellion.")
-Shortly after he had captured Saint Eustatius, (Note: Also known as Statia.) lying only 50 miles north of British Saint Kitts, Rodney learned that a fleet of thirty cargo ships, richly laden with sugar and other commodities, had just sailed for Holland, under the escort of Admiral Krul and his flag-ship, Mars, a man-of-war of sixty guns.
-(Note: The Mars carried 60 guns and had a crew of 300 men.)
+Shortly after he had captured Sint Eustatius, (Note: Also known as Statia.) lying only 50 miles north of British Saint Kitts, Rodney learned that a convoy of 30 Dutch merchantmen richly laden with sugar and other commodities had just sailed for Holland under the escort of Mars, a 60-gun ship of the line commanded by Krul.
+(Note: Mars carried 60 guns and had a crew of 300 men.)
 Rodney immediately dispatched three ships, HMS Monarch, Panther and Sybil, under the command of Admiral Francis Reynolds, to give chase and capture the enormous 30 vessel prize, (Note: Historian Friedrich Edler puts the number of vessels at twenty-six.) with orders to pursue them no further than the latitude of Bermuda.